 Fig. 2: A schematic description of the performed activities.
 The upper section depicts the basic classification pipeline by means of well-consolidated DNNs.
-In the lower section, the main contribution of this work.
-It consists of the evaluation of the teacher/student learning paradigm applied to the intersection classification problem, where two DNNs are trained to obtain similar embedding vectors.
+In the lower section, the schematic of the teacher/student learning paradigm applied to the intersection classification problem, where two DNNs are trained to obtain similar embedding vectors.
 The rightmost question mark represents a query using the different inputs (see student inputs).

-to identify the intersection classes shown in Figure 1.
-Despite the limitation on the seven classes, this allows us to compare the improvements with respect to the previous state of the art, yet paving the way for further investigation on other intersection configurations, e.g., roundabouts or large avenues.
-Moreover, differently from previous approaches, our proposal is able to predict the intersection on a frameper-frame basis without any temporal integration, exceeding the previous state of the art resulting accuracies.
-Specifically we demonstrate that our proposal is effective exploiting both KITTI [9] and new KITTI-360 sequences [10].
+many sub-task, such as localization purposes.
+Following our previous works in intersection classification [6], [7] and road segmentation [8], we propose to identify the intersection classes shown in Figure 1.
+Despite the limitation on the seven classes, this allows us to compare the improvements concerning the previous state-of-the-art, yet paving the way for further investigation on other intersection configurations, e.g., roundabouts or ample avenues.
+Moreover, differently from previous approaches, our proposal can predict the intersection on a per-frame basis without any temporal integration, exceeding the previous state-of-the-art resulting accuracy.
+Specifically, we demonstrate that our proposal effectively exploits both kitty [9] and new KITTI-360 sequences [10].